Why do I get panic attacks for no reason?

 Exposure does increase your anxiety, but it needs to be so that you can learn to respond to it in more useful ways.
 Usually, you avoid it, so you don’t realise what else to do.
 By confronting your fears, you create the opportunity to do something different.
 Exposure gives you the freedom to live.

 Words and images often trigger people’s anxiety, obsessions or panic.
 If you avoid thinking about specific things, imaginal exposure can also reduce the fear.
 It teaches you to be less afraid of language, which is simply something passing through your mind.

 In therapy, I often integrate the different types of exposure because it propels me forward.
 For example, if you avoided the bus, I’d ask you to imagine your fears while riding on the bus.

 I encourage therapists to do this work with their clients before asking them to do it independently.
 People make much quicker progress when they do exposure work with their therapist.
 It is called therapist-aided exposure.

 If you have started exposure work and you are stuck, ask your therapist if they can do some of the exercises with you.

 Panic attacks can come out of the blue, but you are probably stressed anyway.
 Avoidance is natural, but it increases your fear of having a panic attack.

-You can get rid of panic attacks by learning to apply the brakes with relaxation or mindfulness meditation.
+You can eliminate panic attacks by learning to apply the brakes with relaxation or mindfulness meditation.
 These strategies are the first steps in your recovery.

-Panic needn’t keep ruling your life, and you can learn to shrink its adverse effect.
+Panic needn’t keep ruling your life; you can learn to reduce its adverse effect.
 It will take patience, persistence and practice.
 And I promise you that it will be worth it.